Black and Brown Artist Program

-ArtsWave’s Black and Brown Artist grants support Black and Brown artists in the Cincinnati region who interpret the themes of our times.
+ArtsWave’s Black and Brown Artist Program supports Black and Brown artists in the Cincinnati region who interpret the themes of our times.
 It is one way that ArtsWave works to increase the sustainability of organizations and artists that focus on the preservation and advancement of Black arts and culture.
-ArtsWave's partnership with the City of Cincinnati, Duke Energy, Macy’s, the Greater Cincinnati Foundation, Fifth Third Bank, and Hard Rock Casino make the program possible.
+ArtsWave's partnership with the City of Cincinnati, Duke Energy, Macy’s, the Greater Cincinnati Foundation, Fifth Third Bank, the Jewish Foundation of Cincinnati, Hard Rock Casino and Cincinnati Children's Hospital Medical Center make the program possible.

 Here are the projects that will receive the grant in 2022:

 Through photography, abstract painting and audio recordings, “Mood Altering” will explore how the Black experience affects and alters mental health, conveying better cross-cultural understanding of the links between mental health and racism and beginning the process of healing by breaking the stigma of mental health in the Black community as we speak truth to our experiences.

 Drawing inspiration from the Jewish tradition of “sitting shiva,” this piece will invite those in the community to show up and collectively mourn their trauma, witness, and ultimately find joy and serenity through music, meditation, mindful movement and rest.

 Brent Billingsley | I'm Listening.....

 This visual art project will pair Cincinnati Police Department officers and local teens to create a collaborative mural to strengthen police-community relationships.

 As the film “Our Baby Knows” gets ready for its festival run in 2022, this grant will enable a series of screenings with local artists and civic leaders to engage in a conversation that brings hope to a seemingly hopeless conversation.

 Means Cameron | It is Art